 3) Repair/Replace - Cracks, broken concrete, settlement, etc. were found in driveway.
 Recommend that qualified contractor repair as necessary.

 4) Repair/Replace - Deterioration was found in one or more support posts for the carport cover, and soil was in contact with one or more support posts for the patio cover.
 Even if posts are made of treated wood, the cut ends below soil may not have been field treated.
 Also, the attachment methods, if any, for the support posts for the carport and patio covers could not be determined.
 Posts may become dislodged if struck by a vehicle, etc. These are all potential safety hazards.
 Recommend that a qualified contractor repair as necessary.

 Exterior and Foundation

-4) Repair/Replace - Some sections of siding, trim, doors, etc. were deteriorated or missing.
-Recommend that a qualified person repair or replace as needed.
+7) Repair/Replace - Some sections of siding, trim, etc. were damaged or deteriorated.
+Recommend that a qualified contractor repair or replace as necessary.

 Attic and Roof Structure

 12) Safety, Repair/Maintain, Evaluate - One or more recessed "can" lights were installed in the attic(s) and were in contact with insulation.
 The inspector was unable to find labels or markings that indicated that these lights are designed to be in contact with insulation.
 If lights are not "IC" rated then this is a safety/fire hazard.
 Recommend moving insulation at least three inches from sides of lights, installing shields around lights, or having further evaluation by a qualified contractor to determine if these lights are rated for contact with insulation.